 - Promotion of events and interviews with rising young scholars, authors, diplomats, and other professionals in international affairs.

-Professors of international affairs are encouraged to use the blog format as a means of encouraging their students to participate in online discussion.
+Professors of international affairs are encouraged to use the online format as a means of encouraging their students to participate in online discussion.
 The blog interface is designed to allow professors to easily browse and evaluate their students’ contributions.